Panigrahisivani/Panigrahisivani/README.md

-## Hi there 👋 I’m Sivani Panigrahi 👋
+## Hi there :) I’m Sivani Panigrahi 👋

 I am an AI Engineer with experience in deep learning, machine learning, Artificial Intelligence and natural language processing (NLP).
 I have a Master of Science in Business Analytics from the University of North Texas.

 ### Professional Experience
-- 🔭 AI Engineer, DriverAI - I worked as an AI Engineer Intern from August 2025 to Present.
+- AI Engineer @ DriverAI - I worked as an AI Engineer Intern from August 2025 to Present.
-- 📈 ML Engineer, Amazon - I worked as a ML Engineer from August 2020 to December 2023.
+- ML Engineer @ Amazon - I worked as a ML Engineer from August 2020 to December 2023.
-- 📊 Data Analyst, OYO - I worked as a Data Analyst from April 2019 to January 2020.
+- Data Analyst @ OYO - I worked as a Data Analyst from April 2019 to January 2020.

 ### Currently
-- 🌱 I’m currently learning Large Language Models.
+-  I’m currently learning Large Language Models.
-- 👯 I’m looking to collaborate on projects/internships/fulltime roles.
+-  I’m looking to collaborate on projects/internships/fulltime roles.
-- 📫 How to reach me: sivanipanigrahi26@gmail.com.
+-  How to reach me: sivanipanigrahi26@gmail.com.
-- 😄 Pronouns: she/her
+-  Pronouns: she/her

 ### Contact Me
 [![Email](https://img.icons8.com/color/48/000000/gmail-new.png)](mailto:sivanipanigrahi26@gmail.com)